-FINANCIAL AID: Students may apply for financial aid by completing the application and certification included in this book.
-(Pages 21 and 22).
+FINANCIAL AID: Students may apply for financial aid by completing the application and certification included in this book (pages 25 and 26).
 The notarized certification must be included.

-ADDRESS ALL CORRESPON-DENCE TO:
+ADDRESS ALL CORRESPONDENCE TO:

 DIRECTOR OF ADMISSIONS THE UNIVERSITY OF TAMPA 401 WEST KENNEDY BOULEVARD TAMPA, FLORIDA 33606